MJCTT Publication Ethics & Integrity

 B. Confidentiality

-4. Publisher’s Responsibilities
+4. Responsibilities of the Publisher

-5. Handling of Misconduct
+5. Handling Research Misconduct

 6. Retraction and Correction Policy

-Commitment to Ethical Standards
+Commitment to Ethical Publishing

 editors_mjctt@mogitojournals.org